CPT-Jack-A-Castle/Resources-public/README.md

 Malware Analysis Series (MAS): Article 2 by Alexandre Borges release date: FEB/03/2022 - revision: A

 21 OSINT Research Tools for Threat Intelligence - Silo by Authentic8

+Threat Group Cards A Threat Actor Encyclopedia - TLP:WHITE Version 1.01 (19 June 2019), Compiled by ThaiCERT a member of the Electronic Transactions Development Agency.

+Threat Group Cards A Threat Actor Encyclopedia - TLP:WHITE Version 2.0 (8 July 2020), Compiled by ThaiCERT a member of the Electronic Transactions Development Agency.